kristopolous/vimbuild/README.md

 ### some notes

 I've been using vim since about 1997.
-I don't use pathogen because I don't see why anyone would want that.
-I also don't use easymove or spark or git gutter or anything by tpope.
+I don't use [pathogen](https://github.com/tpope/vim-pathogen).
+I also don't use [EasyMotion](http://www.vim.org/scripts/script.php?script_id=3526) or [Sparkup](https://github.com/rstacruz/sparkup) or [Git Gutter](https://github.com/airblade/vim-gitgutter) or anything by [tpope](https://github.com/tpope).
+Not that I have anything against these things, I just don't use them.

 So if you are looking for some souped-up tricked-out rice-rocket of a vim, you should go elsewhere.

-But if you are looking for one that some guy that codes in about 4-6 languages a day uses every day, then here you go.